 The North Front Range region is susceptible to a wide range of natural hazards, including snowy and icy road conditions, wildfires, flooding, tornadoes, high winds, hail, and more.
-Each year parts of the region receives an average up to 47 inches of snow, which can stick to roads and create dangerous driving conditions.
+Parts of the region receive an average of 47 inches of snow annually, which can stick to roads and create dangerous driving conditions.
 Heavy flooding can cause significant damage to transportation infrastructure and strain vulnerable parts of the system.
 The 2013 flood alone resulted in \$4B in damage to roads, bridges, and other infrastructure and property across the state, including \$280M on US34, and has taken years to replace or repair.
 Communities within or near designated floodplains are most susceptible to flood risks.
 As shown in Figure 2-47, the majority of NFRMPO communities are located near 500-year flood plains.
 These communities received heavy flooding in 2013.